oeg-upm/github-action--pretty-yarrrml2rml/README.md

 # github-action-pretty-yarrrml2rml
-This GitHub Action action uses the tool [pretty-yarrrml2rml](https://github.com/oeg-upm/pretty-yarrrml2rml) to translate yml files into rml.ttl files.
+This GitHub Action action uses the tool [pretty-yarrrml2rml](https://github.com/oeg-upm/pretty-yarrrml2rml) to translate YARRRML files into RML files.

 ## Usage
 The file extension needs to be `.yml`.